Resident234/php.net/pages/www.php.net_language.operators.errorcontrol.php.md

 }
 ?>
 ```

-For more info on setting a custom error handler see: http://php.net/manual/en/function.set-error-handler.php<br>For more info on error_reporting see: http://www.php.net/manual/en/function.error-reporting.php
+<br><br>For more info on setting a custom error handler see: http://php.net/manual/en/function.set-error-handler.php<br>For more info on error_reporting see: http://www.php.net/manual/en/function.error-reporting.php

 #